 - People with dementia are agitated, violent and aggressive

-- Dementia is just normal aging
+- Dementia is just normal ageing

 - People with dementia can’t function, can’t have a quality of life, and can’t enjoy activities